-Access to the tailgate's handle is necessary if you ever want to open the tailgate of your truck while the pad is attached.
-Each model of pad we tested has a flap to provide that access, but not all tailgate handle flaps are created equal.
+Access to the tailgate's handle is necessary to open your truck's tailgate while the pad is attached.
+Each model we tested has a flap to provide that access, but not all tailgate handle flaps are created equal.
 While they are a relatively simple part of the equation, they vary in size, location, and ease of use.
 For example, our favorite flap was on the Dakine DLX Pickup Pad.
-This oversized flap worked with all tailgate handles and could also be secured in the open position to keep your backup camera unobstructed.
+This oversized flap works with most tailgate handles and could also be secured in the open position to keep your backup camera unobstructed.
 The Yakima pad's handle flap was also huge and should work with the handle on any make or model of pickup truck.
 Race Face put a unique adjustable handle opening on their new T2 Tailgate Pad that allows you to position it perfectly for your tailgate handle and backup camera.
 In contrast, the handle flap on the Fox pad is smaller, and while it worked well on our Tacoma test truck, it may be less than ideal for other models of pickup trucks.
 Consider the location of your tailgate handle when checking out the different models.

-Every pad we tested shared one thing in common, they all had a soft fleece material on the underside where they come into constant contact with the paint of your tailgate.
+Every pad we tested shared one thing in common; they all had a soft lining material on the underside where they come into constant contact with the paint of your tailgate.
 This soft material is intended to prevent wear or abrasion to the exterior of your vehicle.
-Beyond that, they are made from a variety of durable materials to withstand the tough treatment and whether they are likely to go through when used regularly.
+Beyond that, they are made from a variety of durable materials to withstand the tough treatment and the weather they are likely to go through when used regularly.
 While they all seem to be incredibly durable, the more rubberized coatings like polyurethane and vinyl seem to be the most weather resistant.